EU hands over a Cinema Van to NCCE

 The procurement of the Van for the NCCE is to increase the audio-visual capacity of the Commission to reach out to the communities using documentaries, films, audio recordings, and live street interactions.

-The Van worth $101,154.73 comes with a mobile generator, public address system, flat-screen, and other audio-visual equipment.
+The Van worth 101,154.73 Euros comes with a mobile generator, public address system, flat-screen, and other audio-visual equipment.

-Mrs Diana Acconcia, presenting the van to the NCCE, congratulated the Commission for its efforts towards delivering sensitizing communities across the country.
+Mrs Diana Acconcia, presenting the van to the NCCE, congratulated the Commission for its efforts in delivering much-needed awareness campaign on COVID-19, especially on the health protocols to the communities across the country.

 She said the Commission would use the Cinema Van to extend its educational campaign, notably on environmental governance issues such as illegal mining and logging, and poor waste disposal in affected communities.